lostclawz/canvas-reader/README.md

 1. Selected book's text URL is sent to the local Express server
 2. Express server fetches the text and returns it (avoiding CORS)
 3. The text is processed by a Web Worker for optimal performance
+4. Text is wrapped to fit the canvas width while preserving original line numbers
-4. Text is rendered on an HTML canvas with a custom scrollbar
+5. Text is rendered on an HTML canvas with line numbers on the right side
-5. Users can search within the book and scroll through the text
+6. Users can search within the book and scroll through the text

 ### In-Book Search Feature
-The search functionality provides contextual results:
+The search functionality provides contextual results with advanced features:
 - When you search for text within a book, results show the matching line **plus one line before and one line after**
+- **Search term highlighting**: All occurrences of the search term are highlighted with a yellow background
+- **Line number preservation**: Original line numbers from the text file are displayed on the right side, even in search results
 - This provides better context for understanding search results
 - Overlapping context windows are automatically deduplicated
 - Search is case-insensitive
 - Results update in real-time as you type
+- Highlighting works with multiple matches per line and supports Unicode characters

 ## API Endpoints

 The Express server provides the following endpoints:

-- `GET /api/books` - Fetch list of books from Gutendex API
+- `GET /api/books` - Fetch list of books from Gutendex API (cached)
-- `GET /api/search?q=<search-query>` - Search for books by title, author, or subject in Gutendex API
+- `GET /api/search?q=<search-query>&page=<page-number>` - Search for books by title, author, or subject in Gutendex API
+  - Query parameter `q` (required): Search query string
+  - Query parameter `page` (optional): Page number for pagination
+  - Returns paginated results from the Gutendex API
+  - **Note**: This endpoint is NOT cached to always provide fresh search results
-- `GET /api/book-text?url=<encoded-url>` - Proxy book text content (avoids CORS issues)
+- `GET /api/book-text?url=<encoded-url>` - Proxy book text content (avoids CORS issues, cached)
 - `GET /health` - Health check endpoint

-All endpoints include CORS headers and implement caching for improved performance.
+All endpoints include CORS headers.
+Book list and text content endpoints implement caching for improved performance, while the search endpoint provides fresh results for each query.

 ## Code Quality